Debt Collection After a Bankruptcy Discharge

 If you owe court fines and fees, whether it’s related to a DUI or not, you’re not going to get that debt discharged in bankruptcy.

-The Automatic Stay Is Temporary.
-The Discharge Is Permanent.
+The Automatic Stay Is Temporary, But the Discharge Is Permanent

 When you first file a Chapter 7 or Chapter 13 bankruptcy, an automatic stay goes into place.
-The automatic stay immediately puts a stop to debt collection activity, foreclosures, repossessions, evictions, and wage garnishments, but creditors can object to the stay.
-Unless it’s lifted, the automatic stay remains in place during the bankruptcy process.
+The automatic stay immediately puts a stop to debt collection activity, including foreclosure, repossession, eviction, and wage garnishment.

 Let’s Summarize…

 In bankruptcy, some debts are dischargeable and others are non-dischargeable.
 After you receive the court-ordered bankruptcy discharge, creditors, debt collectors, and collection agencies can’t contact you to try to collect on dischargeable debts.
-This includes medical bills, credit card bills, old utility bills, and the like.
+This includes medical bills, credit card bills, and old utility bills.

-If a creditor attempts to collect on a discharged debt and is persistent in their efforts, you may want to seek legal advice from an experienced bankruptcy attorney.
-You have legal protections under bankruptcy law and the Fair Debt Collection Practices Act.
+If a creditor attempts to collect on a discharged debt and is persistent in its efforts, you may want to seek legal advice from an experienced bankruptcy attorney.
+You have legal protections under bankruptcy law, the Fair Debt Collection Practices Act (FDCPA) and the Fair Credit Reporting Act (FCRA).
 Creditors and debt collectors that violate the law can be punished with fines and other sanctions.